nouwatinjacob/Optimized-Subscription-Management-API/README.md

 - A User can see all  his/her subscriptions(NB: can be filtered by status) ```domain/subscription/?status```
 - A User can see retrieve a subscriptions ```domain/subscription/?status=active```

-**NB:** You have to add the authorization token to the header of your request in order to access all subscription endpoints below e.g `Authorization: Bearer 94e052d826593f57118aa5c49b4d7b1786c37b6d`
+**NB:** You have to add the authorization token to the header of your request in order to access all subscription endpoints e.g `Authorization: Bearer 94e052d826593f57118aa5c49b4d7b1786c37b6d`

 ## Technologies